Written By: Greg Yost, Certified Addiction Counselor and NLB Alumni

 Everyone’s thoughts, actions, and words fall into one of two opposing categories:

-• To protect or insulate ourselves from feeling that we are not accepted.
+- To protect yourselves or insulate ourselves from feeling that we are not accepted.

 Growing up, men in addiction tried to obtain approval, attention, and affection, as do most young children.
 However, later in life, they denied that they had these needs at all.
 Over time, they practiced ways to protect themselves from feeling the pain of rejection.